KennethDoerflein/ESP32Clock/README.md

   - [x] Implement WiFi network scanning for easier setup.
   - [ ] Improve TOD and seconds centering
   - [ ] Improve lag when trying to leave wifi page due to scanning
+  - [ ] make temp unit smaller and higher up like a superscript
+  - [ ] make degree sign bigger and more degree like

 - [ ] **Settings Management:**
   - [ ] **Display Options:**